6.2 Administration and governance

 In the field of Secondary Technical and Vocational Education, the relevant Ministry’s Department co-operates on European level with CEDEFOP and the European Training Foundation (ETF) and on national level with stakeholders and social partners, including:

-- The Committee for the Monitoring of the Upgrading of Secondary Technical and Vocational Education;
+- The Committee for the Upgrading of Secondary Technical and Vocational Education;

 - The Cyprus Employers and Industrialists Federation;

 There is not a specific mechanism of cross-sectoral cooperation between Ministries, Departments, Agencies involved in defining policies and measures on education and training for young people.
-However, the 2019 Annual Report of the MOECSY states that the European and International Affairs Office (GEDY) promotes the implementation of the EU and International policies in Cyprus in line with national priorities through coordination of educational committees, technical working groups and other groups of experts.
-It collaborates closely with all the Departments of the Ministry of Education, Culture, Sport and Youth, the Cyprus Sports Organization, the Youth Board of Cyprus, and other Governmental Departments and nn-governmental organisations, the Permanent Representation of Cyprus in Brussels, Strasbourg, Geneva and elsewhere, and with the embassies of the Republic of Cyprus abroad.
+However, the 2020 Annual Report of the MOECSY states that the European and International Affairs, Lifelong Learning and Adult Education Office (GEDY) promotes the implementation of the EU and International policies in Cyprus in line with national priorities through coordination of educational committees, technical working groups and other groups of experts.
+It collaborates closely with all the Departments of the Ministry of Education, Culture, Sport and Youth, the Cyprus Sports Organization, the Youth Board of Cyprus, and other Governmental Departments and non-governmental organisations, the Permanent Representation of Cyprus in Brussels, Strasbourg, Geneva and elsewhere, and with the embassies of the Republic of Cyprus abroad.